Difference Between Cool Whip vs Whipped Cream (Updated 2023)

 What Is Cool Whip?

 First produced in 1966 by the Birds Eye division of General Foods, Cool Whip has undoubtedly been around for ages.
-It was reportedly created as a more accessible and affordable option to whipped cream.
+It was reportedly created as a more accessible and affordable option for whipped cream.

 Cool Whip takes pride in its ability to be frozen, defrosted, and refrigerated without its components and consistency being altered.
 You may also see it advertised as a “whipped topping.”